magneticio/vamp.io/content/documentation/troubleshoot.md

 ### Check the Vamp components
 - Check the step by step instructions for your container scheduler [DC/OS](/documentation/installation/dcos/), [Mesos/Marathon](/documentation/installation/mesos-marathon/), [Kubernetes](/documentation/installation/kubernetes/), [Rancher](/documentation/installation/rancher/) or [Docker](/documentation/installation/docker/).
-- Check the information panel in the Vamp UI (click the i-icon in the top right corner).
+- Check the information panel in the Vamp UI (click the i-icon in the top right corner, or check Extended info under Admin).
 If some fields are empty, you may need to adjust your configuration.
 See the [example Vamp configurations](/documentation/installation/example-configurations).
+  You can view and update the configuration in the Vamp UI at Admin > Backend configuration > Applied
 - Check you are running supported versions of all components.
 - Check the [Vamp release notes](/documentation/release-notes/latest) for known issues and breaking changes.
-- Check that the `vamp` and `vamp-gateway-agent` docker containers are running using `docker ps`.
+- Check that the vamp and vamp-gateway-agent docker containers are running using `docker ps`.
-- Check the `vamp` and `vamp-gateway-agent` logs `docker logs {container ID}`
+- Check the vamp and vamp-gateway-agent logs `docker logs {container ID}`
   Any errors here should be clear, in case they aren't [report the issue](/documentation/troubleshoot/#report-an-issue).
-- Check the Vamp configuration (`/api/v1/config`):
+- Check the Vamp configuration (using the API at `/api/v1/config` or in the Admin section of the Vamp UI):
   - You should use `http://` in front of TCP/HTTP addresses, but not in front of UDP connections.
   - Make sure there are no double ports (ie 9200:9200)